codeoverflow-org/nodecg-io-docs/docs/samples/midi-output.md

 7. Check the nodecg logs

     You should see an error or a success message and random midi messages should be sent to the device that is configured.
 The messages are only "note on" messages and have a random note and velocity value ranging 0-127.
-The channels they are send from are either channel 0 or 1, but the midi protocoll supports up to 16 channels, so it could technically range from 0-15.
+The channels they are sent from are either channel 0 or 1, but the midi protocol supports up to 16 channels, so it could technically range from 0-15.

 ### Note